 All three interconnected subterranean installations were part of an elaborate hiding system used in the First and Second Jewish Revolts.
-Coins of Tyre (AD 93/94-195/6) and Trajan (AD 114-117) found in CAV1, and a Bar Kohkba Revolt year 3 (AD 134/5-135/6) coin found in CAV 2, provide the only evidence for usage to date of the site after AD 69.
-In addition to producing olive oil, it appears that during the LH/ER occupation a wine press may have been built into the only extant chamber of the Bronze Age gate.
+Coins of Tyre (AD 93/94-195/6) and Trajan (AD 114-117) found in CAV 1, and a Bar Kohkba Revolt year 3 (AD 134/5-135/6) coin found in CAV 2, provide the only evidence to date for usage of the site after AD 69.
+In addition to CAV 1 producing olive oil, it appears that during the LH/ER occupation a wine press may have been built into the only extant chamber of the Bronze Age gate.

 A large dwelling sits in the center of the site (Fig. 7).
 The house is typical of the complex-courtyard houses of the LH/ER era.
 The size indicates the prominence and wealth of the extended family that lived there.5 It has a large courtyard surrounded by rooms.
 Excavated walls in some rooms survive to a height of 1.5 m.
 Two-thirds of a well-preserved fenestrated wall was excavated in Square P20 during the 2011 season; such walls were commonly used to separate humans from animals in compliance with halakhic requirements.
 Excavation of the house has spanned the past four seasons.